 Penalties and fines.

+If the building owner fails to rectify the problem or correct the violation, before the given correction date; For this reason, he is then subjected to charges and fines.
+The building owner is fined accordingly, to the class of violation issued.
 A class violation is fined from the date of correction; If the building owner is unable to correct the HPD violations.
 The building owner is then required to pay, a fine of 10$ – 50$ per day; Until the violation is finally corrected, and recorded.

 Class B violation is also fined from the date of correction as seen in the notice of violation.

 Therefore, Failure to correct the violation will incur a fine of 25$ – 100$; With additional charges of 10$ per day, until the violation is finally corrected and recorded.

 Class C violation is also fine from the date of correction; As seen in the case of classes A and B, too.